hugodes/cli-2015/README.md

 Steps to reproduce:

-ng serve --prod
+With ng serve --prod` the app loads

-Look the html file, there is no differential loading.

-ng build --prod outputs a html file with differential loading.
+When serving those the files being outputed by `ng build --prod` the app fails with an error.